Cancellation of Removal

 If you are a legal permanent resident (LPR, or a green card holder) and plead guilty to a crime, ICE may start removal proceedings.
 If this happens, you might be able to apply for cancellation of removal under section 204A of the Immigration and Nationality Act.
 This form of relief may be available to some lawful permanent residents (LPR) and even some aliens living unlawfully in the United States.

 With the proper evidence and careful preparation of your case, an experienced attorney can increase the chances of convincing the judge to give you a second chance.
-If the judge agrees, he/she will cancel your deportation and allow you to stay in the United States.
+If the judge agrees, they will cancel your deportation and allow you to stay in the United States.

 To learn more about cancellation of removal, contact the experienced San Diego deportation defense attorney at Rodriguez Law Firm.